dwarmstrong/homebin/README.rst

     get a street address from command line arguments or clipboard and open web browser to the Google Maps page for the address collatz.py
-    explore the *Collatz sequence*, sometimes called "the simplest impossible math problem" daysUntil.py
+    explore the *Collatz sequence*, sometimes called "the simplest impossible math problem" dateAndWeight.py
+    Collect dates (x_axis) and corresponding weight measurements (y_axis) from my daily logfile and generate a graph using matplotlib. dateAndY.py
+    Collect dates (x_axis) and corresponding y measurements (y_axis) from logfile and generate a graph using matplotlib. daysUntil.py
     how many days until: yyyy mm dd debtBuster.py